PediatricOpenTargets/documentation/README.md

 To run the CAVATICA apps yourself, see the [OpenPBTA workflows repository](https://github.com/d3b-center/OpenPBTA-workflows/tree/master/cwl) and the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-alignment-workflow).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.

-Targeted sequencing panel data was processed using the GRCh37 reference with CHOP's Division of Genomic Diagnostics published pipeline and then coordinates were lifted over to GRCh38.
+CHOP P30 targeted sequencing panel data was processed using the GRCh37 reference with CHOP's Division of Genomic Diagnostics published pipeline and then coordinates were lifted over to GRCh38.
 For more details on the panel design and variant calling pipeline, please see the methods in the [Genome Medicine paper](https://doi.org/10.1186/s13073-019-0644-8).

 #### Somatic CNV Calling